Radiation Therapy for Prostate Cancer

 IMRT and IGRT for Prostate Cancer

-IMRT and IGRT are two related technologies that can make radiation treatment both more effective and more precise than it was in the past.
-When used together, IGRT and IMRT can provide oncologists with both exact information prior to treatment and with a tool to provide skillful care based on that information.
+IMRT and IGRT are two technologies that make radiation treatment more effective — and more precise — than it was in the past.
+When used together, IGRT and IMRT can provide oncologists with exact information prior to treatment — and a way to provide skillful care based on that information.

 Brachytherapy for Prostate Cancer

-Brachytherapy is a type of radiation therapy in which radioactive metallic seeds, smaller than a grain of rice, are permanently placed inside the prostate gland
+Brachytherapy is a type of radiation therapy that uses radioactive metallic seeds, smaller than a grain of rice.
+These seeds are permanently placed inside the prostate gland to:

 - Deliver a high dose of radiation directly to the prostate gland and sometimes to the seminal vesicles.

 - Release radiation slowly over several months — and stop releasing it within a year.

 Doctors may use brachytherapy alone or with external radiation, depending on the stage of cancer.
 These seeds from brachytherapy treatment can remain in place for the rest of a person's life.